-- For families receiving the Earned Income Disallowance (EID), the Authority will conduct an interim reexamination at the start and conclusion of the 24-month eligibility period. - If the family has reported zero income, the Authority will conduct an interim reexamination every 6 months as long as the family continues to report that they have no income. - If at the time of the annual reexamination, it is not feasible to anticipate a level of income for the next 12 months (e.g., seasonal or cyclic income), the Authority will schedule an interim reexamination to coincide with the end of the period for which it is feasible to project income. - If at the time of the annual reexamination, tenant declarations were used on a provisional basis due to the lack of third-party verification, and third-party verification becomes available, the Authority will conduct an interim reexamination.
+- For families receiving the Earned Income Disallowance (EID), the Authority will conduct an interim reexamination at the start and conclusion of the 24 month eligibility period. - If the family has reported zero income, the Authority will conduct an interim reexamination every 36 months as long as the family continues to report that they have no income. - If at the time of the annual reexamination, it is not feasible to anticipate a level of income for the next 12 months (e.g., seasonal or cyclic income), the Authority will schedule an interim reexamination to coincide with the end of the period for which it is feasible to project income. - If at the time of the annual reexamination, tenant declarations were used on a provisional basis due to the lack of third-party verification, and third-party verification becomes available, the Authority will conduct an interim reexamination. - If the Authority determined and verified the family has unreported income. - If the Authority determined and verified a family member is receiving double subsidy. - If the Authority determined and verified there is a deceased household member.